1. Choose your test, preferred format, and an available test date+–

 We can send your results to a maximum of five institutions free of charge.
 Please enter the names and addresses of the institutions through the IELTS registration website, or send us an email with your name and test date to email@example.com.
 Please include the words “Test Report Forms” and your test date in the subject line of the email.
 Some institutions can receive results electronically, via a secure results website, provided they have registered for the service.
 If the institution you are dealing with wants your IELTS results uploaded or submitted by email, that means they expect you to scan or photograph your result form, making it into a file such as PDF, and providing them with that image.
 The test centres are not able to issue results in the form of any kind of file.

 Please note that the only acceptable forms of ID are a

 - Valid passport

-- National Identity Card issued by a EU/EEA country.
+- National Identity Card issued by an EU/EEA country.

-Unfortunately, we are not be able to accept documents such as driving licenses or residence permits.
+Unfortunately, we are not able to accept documents such as driving licenses or residence permits.

 Important: The same ID must be used to register and to identify yourself at the test.

 8. Special needs provisions+–

 The IELTS test has been designed to be a fair test.
-We make every effort to cater for the special needs of our candidates.
-Please contact the Finnbrit office by email, enclosing a medical certificate, to discuss your special needs as soon as possible.
+We make every effort to cater for the special requirements of our candidates.
+Please contact the Finnbrit office by email, attaching a medical certificate, to discuss your special requirements as soon as possible.

 Examples of provisions are listed below.